CrowdStrike/glide-core/.github/pull_request_template.md

 <!-- Please ensure you've gone through this checklist before adding reviewers. -->

 - I have read and followed the [Contributing Guidelines](https://github.com/crowdstrike/glide-core/blob/main/CONTRIBUTING.md).
-- I have added tests to cover new or updated functionality.
+- I have added unit and visual regression tests to cover new or updated functionality.
 - I have created or updated stories in Storybook to document the new functionality.
 - I have included a changeset with this Pull Request if it adds/updates/removes functionality for consumers.
 - I have scheduled a Design Review for these changes, if one is required.